salesforce/wire-service-jest-util/README.md

     error(body?: any, status?: number, statusText?: string): void;

     /**
+     * Emits an error.
+By default this will emit a resource not found error.
+     *
+     * @param errorOptions
+     * @param filterFn     When provided, it will be invoked for every adapter instance on the
+     *                     component with its associated config; if it returns true, the error will be
+     *                     emitted to that particular instance.
+     */
+    emitError(
+        errorOptions?: { body?: any, status?: number, statusText?: string }, filterFn?: (config) => boolean
+    ): void;

+    /**
      * Gets the last resolved config.
 Useful if component @wire uses includes
      * dynamic parameters.
      */